The essentials for welcoming a cat with gentleness and kindness.

 ⏱️ How long should you play with your cat?

-- Adult cats enjoy shorter (10-15 minutes), but regular sessions.
+- Adult cats appreciate shorter (10 to 15 minutes), but regular sessions.

 💡 The important thing is to respect your cat's rhythm: several short, dynamic sessions are better than one long session where he gets bored.

-🎯 Basic care at home
+🎯 Basic home care

-🩺 Veterinary monitoring
+🩺 Veterinary follow-up

 - Vaccinations and deworming : essential to prevent diseases.